aniansson/shopping_list/.github/PULL_REQUEST_TEMPLATE.md

 ## Changes proposed in this pull request:

-## What I have learned working on this feature:
+## What skills have I have refreshed while working on this feature:

 -
 -